pokusew/fel-krp-project/README.md

 See the full 👉 **[Project Description].**

-_Note: This project was created a semestral project in the CTU FEE (ČVUT FEL) B4M38KRP (Computer Interfaces) course._
+_Note: This project was originally created as a semestral project in the B4M38KRP (Computer Interfaces) course and later extended as a part of my pre-thesis project (B4MSVP) at CTU FEE (ČVUT FEL)._

 ## Content